halitsancaktar34/E-Commerce/README.md

 <h1>E-COMMERCE-SITE</h1>

-<p>This project represents a dynamic and interactive e-commerce website developed using React.js.
-It offers customers the opportunity to discover, review, add to cart and purchase various products.</p>
+<p>This project represents a dynamic and interactive e-commerce website developed using Javascript.
+It offers customers the opportunity to explore various products, review them, add to cart, and remove from the cart.</p>

 <h2>Features</h2>